How To Choose a Medicare Supplement (Medigap) Policy

 These plans don't have the same letter names as regular Medigap plans.
 For example, in Minnesota, you can choose from the Basic Plan or the Extended Basic Plan, while in Massachusetts you have the Core Plan, the Supplement 1 Plan and the Supplement 1A Plan.

-Price and customer service quality are the only factors you should consider when choosing between Medigap companies because coverage is the same no matter which you pick.
-That means two different companies may charge different prices while providing the same coverage.
+Price and customer service quality are the only factors you should consider when choosing between Medigap companies.

 Companies may offer cheaper plans for a few reasons.
 For example, some companies are more efficient than others.
-However, companies that have more expensive plans also often offer better customer service and faster claims processing.
+But, companies with more expensive plans also often offer better customer service and faster claims processing.

 Choosing the cheapest plan in your area may leave you with a headache later on if the company has poor customer service.

-You should consider companies like AARP/UnitedHealthcare and Mutual of Omaha if customer service is a high priority for you.
-These companies tend to receive fewer complaints than average.
+You should consider companies like AARP/UnitedHealthcare and Mutual of Omaha if customer service is important to you.
+These companies tend to get fewer complaints than average.

-On the other hand, companies like typically provide cheap plans but worse customer service.
+On the other hand, companies like Humana typically have expensive rates and bad customer service.

-Some companies have discounts for paying online or setting up autopay.
+Customers can also take advantage of other common discounts for things like signing up for online bill pay or autopay.
 For example, Humana will take $2 off your monthly rate when you set up an automatic payment through your bank or credit card.

-You can get lower rates by enrolling in a Medicare Select plan.
+You can also get lower rates by enrolling in a Medicare Select plan.
 These plans offer the same coverage as regular Medigap policies.
-However, you can only go to doctors within the plan's network.
+However, you can only go to doctors in the plan's network.

-Medicare Select works like an HMO but for Medicare Supplement policies.
+Medicare Select works like an HMO but for Medicare Supplement policies by limiting you to a network of doctors.

-Use a third-party rating platform like Yelp or Google Reviews before you hire an insurance broker.
-Recommendations from past customers can help you weed out unscrupulous and incompetent agents.
+It's a good idea to look at third-party rating platforms like Yelp or Google Reviews before you hire an insurance broker.
+Recommendations from past customers can help you find the best brokers in your area.

-Some insurance companies don't let you buy Medigap policies directly through their website.
-You may have to call a broker or agent over the phone.
-If you wait until after your initial enrollment period to buy a Medigap plan, you may have to fill out a health questionnaire and possibly pass a physical in order to qualify for a policy.
+If you wait until after the first six months after you become eligible for Medicare to buy a Medigap plan, you may have to fill out a health questionnaire and possibly pass a physical to qualify for a policy.

 Frequently asked questions

-What are the top five Medicare supplement plans?
+What is the downside to Medicare Supplement plans?

 Sources

 Medicare Supplement plan details and rules are from Medicare.gov.
-Medigap policy provider recommendations are based on plan costs, and complaint data is from the National Association of Insurance Commissioners (NAIC).
+Medigap company recommendations are based on plan costs, and complaint data is from the National Association of Insurance Commissioners (NAIC).

 Editorial Note: We are committed to providing accurate content that helps you make informed financial decisions.
 Our partners have not endorsed or commissioned this content.